Subhalakshmi1986/Simplenem12/README.md

 ## Design
     1.Ignore the lines in csv beginning with 100 or 900 2.Add records beginning with  - 200  - MeterRead record to Collection<MeterRead>
-    3.Add the following - 300  - MeterVolume records from csv to most recently added MeterRead object to the collection in step 1
     4.Additional validator added to validate most validations

 ## Project build and run